tkliner/kdyby-doctrine-symfony/README.md

 ```

-QueryObject you can generate and transmit in repository, but they should extends from Kdyby\Doctrine\EntityRepository.
+You can create QueryObject in repository and transmit in from repository.
+In this case the repository must extend from Kdyby\Doctrine\EntityRepository.

 ```